AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/Introduction/README.md

 ## Quick start

 Looking to quickly add Bootstrap to your project?
 Use jsDelivr, a free open source [CDN (Content Delivery Network)](https://en.wikipedia.org/wiki/Content_delivery_network).
 Using a package manager or need to download the source files?
-[Head to the downloads page](). <!-- link to the next folder: Download -->
+[Head to the downloads page](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Download#download).

 ### CSS